Microchip-MPLAB-Harmony/wireless_apps_rnwf/apps/tcp_server/readme_wincs02.md

     <br />

+6. Update the SYS_WINCS_NET_NO_OF_CLIENT_SOCKETS macro present in sys_WINCS_net_service.h to reflect the number of client sockets the system can manage in server mode. (supports max 5 clients)

-6. Build and program the code to the hardware using MPLABX IDE.
+7. Build and program the code to the hardware using MPLABX IDE.

     <br />